AndySchuste/2600Tutorial/README.md

 ###### These are just two examples.
 There are plenty of options out there, play around with a couple and find your favorites!

 #### Markdown Cheatsheet
+To do headings use the # sign and type something after it with a space
 #: Heading 1
 # Heading 1
 ##: Heading 2